SamouczekProgramisty/samouczekprogramisty.github.io/_posts/2018-09-04-sortowanie-aliasy-ograniczanie-wynikow-i-zwracanie-unikalnych-wartosci.md

   SELECT composer
         ,bytes
     FROM track
-   WHERE unitprice < 2
-     AND composer IS NOT NULL
+   WHERE composer IS NOT NULL
 ORDER BY bytes ASC
    LIMIT 10;
 ```